Acoustic guitar: Body shape

 Common body shapes for modern acoustic guitars, from smallest to largest:

-Range – The smallest common body shape, sometimes called a mini jumbo, is three-quarters the size of a jumbo-shaped guitar.
-A range shape typically has a rounded back to improve projection for the smaller body.
-The smaller body and scale length make the range guitar an option for players who struggle with larger body guitars.

-Parlor – Parlor guitars have small compact bodies and have been described as "punchy" sounding with a delicate tone.
+Parlor – The smallest body shape, parlor guitars have small compact bodies and have been described as "punchy" sounding with a delicate tone.
 It normally has 12 open frets.
-The smaller body makes the parlor a more comfortable option for players who find large body guitars uncomfortable.
+The smaller body makes the parlor a good option for children to play and makes it portable for travel.

+Concert – This body shape is slightly larger than a parlor, but has a longer scale length to accommodate heavier strings.
+This shape typically has a rounded back to improve projection for the smaller body.

+Grand Concert – This body shape is most similar in size to classical guitars.
+Its larger size compared to a concert allows more volume projection, making it usable in a performance to an audience.

-Grand Concert – This mid-sized body shape is not as deep as other full-size guitars, but has a full waist.
-Because of the smaller body, grand concert guitars have a more controlled overtone and are often used for their sound projection when recording.
+Auditorium – This mid-sized body shape is not as deep as other full-size guitars, but has a full waist.
+Because of the smaller body, auditorium guitars have a more controlled overtone and are often used for their sound projection when recording.

-Auditorium – Similar in dimensions to the dreadnought body shape, but with a much more pronounced waist.
-This general body shape is also sometimes referred to as an "Orchestra" style guitar depending on the manufacturer.
+Grand Auditorium – Similar in size to the dreadnought body shape but with a much more pronounced waist.
+This general body shape is also sometimes referred to as an orchestra depending on the manufacturer.
 The shifting of the waist provides different tones to stand out.
-The auditorium body shape is a newer body when compared to the other shapes such as dreadnought.
+The grand auditorium body shape is a newer body when compared to the other shapes such as the dreadnought and was popularized by Taylor Guitars.

 Dreadnought – This is the classic guitar body shape.
-The style was designed by Martin Guitars to produce a deeper sound than "classic"-style guitars, with very resonant bass.
+The style was designed by Martin Guitars to produce a deeper sound than classic-style guitars, with very resonant bass.
 The body is large and the waist of the guitar is not as pronounced as the auditorium and grand concert bodies.
-There are many Dreadnought variants produced, one of the most notable being the Gibson J-45.
+There have been many dreadnought variants produced, one of the most notable being the Gibson J-45.

-Jumbo – The largest standard guitar body shape found on acoustic guitars.
-Jumbo is bigger than an Auditorium but similarly proportioned, and is generally designed to provide a deep tone similar to a dreadnought's.
+Jumbo – Also called a grand orchestra, this is the largest standard guitar body shape found on acoustic guitars.
+A jumbo is bigger than an grand auditorium but similarly proportioned, and is generally designed to provide a deep tone similar to a dreadnought's.
 It was designed by Gibson to compete with the dreadnought, but with maximum resonant space for greater volume and sustain.
 The foremost example of the style is the Gibson J-200, but like the dreadnought, most guitar manufacturers have at least one jumbo model.